NYARANGA-ROB/Kenya-SMS/README.md

 ## Support

-For any technical assistance or inquiries related to K-SMS, please contact our support team
+For any technical assistance or